Home maintenance is apparently one of the most neglected tasks required of homeowners.

 Many hazardous situations are created when the homeowner starts to perform home maintenance related repairs or remodeling without even basic or too little knowledge about what he’s doing.

 Maybe it is your first personal, self executed idea, your own home remodeling project, and all you need is a little advice.
-Just ask – if you can’t find the information you’re looking for in my articles, contact home maintenance – it’s FREE, and I’ll get you an answer.
-To submit pictures with your question, use Virtual Help.

 Can you imagine that almost every single water heater installation that I see, claimed to be performed by a homeowner or even a professional has serious and hazardous safety issues.